 If you choose the incorrect partitioning scheme, you may not be able to install Linux Mint.
 In that case, come back to this step and recreate the USB by choosing the other partitioning scheme.

 Step 3: Boot from the live Linux Mint USB

 Once you have successfully created the Linux Mint USB, it is time to use it for installing the awesome Linux Mint.

 Plug in the live USB of Linux Mint and restart your system.
 At the boot screen when you see the logo of your computer manufacturer, press F2 or F10 or F12 to enter the BIOS settings.

-In here, you should make sure that booting for USB or removable media is on the top of the boot order.
+Here, you should make sure that booting for USB or removable media is at the top of the boot order.

 This screen may look different for different manufacturers.
 You’ll have to find this setting on your own or search the internet.

 Make the changes, save and exit.

 Step 4: Install Linux Mint

 Now you should boot into the live Linux Mint environment.
 You’ll see a screen like this that gives you a couple of options.
 Go with the first option.